adriananders/JayMeter-Max4Live/userguide/USERGUIDE.md

 <h4>Sequencer Speed</h4>
 <img src="/img/timing-05-s_speed.png" alt="Sequencer Speed">
 How fast the sequencer moves between steps.
 1 is one beat per step.
 Moving to the right from the center increases the speed to sub-step divisions.
-Moving to the left from the center slows the seqence down to multiples of beats per step.
+Moving to the left from the center slows the sequence down to multiples of beats per step.

 <h4>Enabled</h4>
 <img src="/img/timing-06-enabled.png" alt="Enabled">